 What Are Index Funds?

-First, let's clarify what an index is.
-To put it simply, an index tracks the stock price of a group of companies that have some common feature.
+First, let’s clarify what an index is.
+To put it simply, an index tracks the stock price of a group of companies that have some common features.
 For example, the S&P 500 tracks the market capitalization (the stock price times the number of shares available to the public) of the 500 largest US companies.
-If the price of the stocks in those companies as a group go up, the index rises.
+If the price of the stocks in those companies as a group goes up, the index rises.
 If the average stock price drops, the index falls.